mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 >
 > Each of those strategies extend the base [`LoginStrategy`](https://github.com/bitwarden/clients/blob/main/libs/auth/src/common/login-strategies/login.strategy.ts), which houses common login logic.

-The `LoginStrategyService` uses the `type` property on the credentials object to determine which of the specific login strategies should be used for the login process.
+The `LoginStrategyService` uses the `type` property on the credentials object to determine which of the specific login strategies should be initialized and used for the login process.

 For example, the `PasswordLoginCredentials` object has `type = 0` (which is `AuthenticationType.Password`).
-This tells the `LoginStrategyService` to use the `PasswordLoginStrategy` for the login process.
+This tells the `LoginStrategyService` to initialize and use the `PasswordLoginStrategy` for the login process.

+Once the `LoginStrategyService` initializes the correct Login Strategy, it then calls the `logIn(...)` method defined on that particular Login Strategy.

 <br>

 ## The `logIn()` and `startLogin()` Methods

 Each login strategy has it's own implementation of the `logIn()` method.
-This method takes the credentials object as its sole argument and triggers a process that does the following at minimum:
+This method takes the credentials object as its sole argument (passed in from the `LoginStrategyService`) and triggers a process that perfoms the following common logic at minimum:

 1. **Build a `LoginStrategyData` Object**